Ameya-121/DBMS-Project-Snigdha-Hospitals/README.md

 - Thymeleaf
 - MySQL

+## Steps to run the project in your machine
+- Git Clone the project
-Click F5 to run the application and open localhost:8080 in your browser
+- Click F5 to run the application
+- Open localhost:8080 in your browser